-For any Limited company in UK, you have to comply with the following requirements.
+For any Limited company in UK, you have to comply with the following requirements to run a company.

 As a director of a limited company, you must:

 You can hire other people to manage some of these things day-to-day (for example, an accountant) but you’re still legally responsible for your company’s records, accounts and performance.
 Offshore Company Corp can support you with all of these requirements.

 How you take money out of the company depends on purposes and volume that you take out.

 If you want the company to pay you or anyone else a salary, expenses or benefits, you must register the company as an employer.

 The company must take Income Tax and National Insurance contributions from your salary payments and pay these to HM Revenue and Customs (HMRC), along with employers’ National Insurance contributions.

 If you or one of your employees make personal use of something that belongs to the business, you must report it as a benefit and pay any tax due.